NLeSC/Massive-PotreeConverter/README.md

 [PDAL] (http://www.pdal.io/), [PotreeConverter] (https://github.com/potree/PotreeConverter),  [pycoeman] (https://github.com/NLeSC/pycoeman) and [LAStools] (http://rapidlasso.com/lastools/) (only open-source).

+Concretelly the following command-line tools must be available: pdal, PotreeConverter, coeman-par-local (or coeman-par-sge or coeman-par-ssh), lasinfo and lasmerge

 For now Massive-PotreeConverter works only in Linux systems.
 Requires Python 3.5.

 There is a Dockerfile available and a image build in [Docker Hub] (https://registry.hub.docker.com/u/oscarmartinezrubi/massive-potreeconverter/).
 See end of page for information on how to use it.